 The medical history is essential for the evaluation of patients with prostate pain.
 This pain syndrome is diagnosed according to:

 Chronic nonbacterial prostatitis (chronic pelvic pain syndrome) is a benign, not well-known genitourinary disease with a significant impact on the quality of life.

 Doctors are unable to diagnose this disease and identify the causes effectively.
 Not surprisingly, treatment is empiric and guided by a doctor’s clinical experience and instincts rather than the evidence of what works.
 When they prescribe standard therapies only to have patients experience little relief, many practitioners don’t know what to do next other than to keep cycling through the same standard treatment options.

 Misdiagnosis and poor treatment increase the psychological distress and the abnormal perception of the disease and its symptoms.

-European Association of Urology, recently issued specific guidelines based on scientific evidence and strong recommendations in diagnostic and treatment workup (https://uroweb.org/guideline/chronic-pelvic-pain/#1)
+The European Association of Urology recently issued specific guidelines based on scientific evidence and strong recommendations for diagnostic and treatment workups (https://uroweb.org/guideline/chronic-pelvic-pain/#1)